WasabiFan/destiny-character-manager/README.md

 ================================
 This app provides an easy-to-use interface for you to manage your Destiny inventory.
 It automates the process of moving weapons and other inventory items between characters without requiring you to enter the in-game Tower, letting you keep all your favorite things close at hand.
 We can maintain inventories of any size, with anywhere from one to three characters.

+**NOTE:** This repo is no longer maintained and is not compatible with Destiny's Year Two ecosystem.

 ## Quick-start

 ### TL; DR